dador92/get_clean_data/README.md

 #### Initial Assembly of Raw Data

-The initial assembly of the raw data from 4 separate files in each study group is done first to get a cohesive data set.
+The initial assembly of the raw data in each study group from 4 separate files is done first to get a cohesive data set.
 This assembly is done for both the test study group as well as the train study group.
-Below is a graphic of the initial assembly of the raw data files for the test study group in order to get an initial cohesive data set from the test study group.
+Below is a graphic of the initial assembly of the raw data files for the test study group in order to get its initial cohesive data set.

 <div align="center">
   <img  src="./images/raw_layout_test.png"></img>
 </div>

 Once both study groups have been loaded and assembled, they are combined into a single data table for tidying (titled `data.raw.all` in the script).
-This data table contains 564 columns and 10,299 rows.
+This data table contains 564 columns and 10,299 rows and consumes 44.3 MB of memory.

 ## Making the Data Tidy

-This section explains the fundamental steps taken by the `run_analysis.R` script to tidy up the raw data set and create data that is ready for analysis (within the bounds of the project rubric).
+This section explains the fundamental steps taken by the `run_analysis.R` script to tidy up the raw data set and create data that is ready for analysis (pursuant to the requirements of the project rubric).

 ### Tidy Data Set Defined